Idaho Rules of Family Law Procedure Rule 207. Form of Documents; Caption; Name of Parties; Language; Abbreviation; and Numbers.

 (4) the name, address, phone number, email address and currently valid Idaho State Bar Number of the attorney appearing of record or, if unrepresented, the address, phone number and email address (if any) of the self-represented party, must appear above the title of the court in the space to the left of the center of the page and beginning at least 1.2 inches below the top of the page;

-(5) if an attorney is representing a party pro bone, this may be indicated immediately below the attorney's bar number with the words "pro bono" and an indication of any program sponsoring the pro bono appearance, such as Idaho Volunteer Lawyers Program, Idaho Legal Aid Clinic, or a law school clinic;
+(5) if an attorney is representing a party pro bono, this may be indicated immediately below the attorney's bar number with the words "pro bono" and an indication of any program sponsoring the pro bono appearance, such as Idaho Volunteer Lawyers Program, Idaho Legal Aid Clinic, or a law school clinic;

-(6) the body of the document must be printed with double line spacing or one-and-one-half (1 1/2) line spacing with a sans serif font of not less than 11-point size and with margins of not less than 1.2 inches at the top and sides and not less than 1 inch at the bottom unless slightly smaller margins will allow a document to fit on a single page;
+(6) the body of the document must be printed with double line spacing or one-and-one-half (1 1/2) line spacing with a font of not less than 11-point size and with margins of not less than 1.2 inches at the top and sides and not less than 1 inch at the bottom unless slightly smaller margins will allow a document to fit on a single page;

 (7) the title of the document must appear at the bottom of each page;